rollbear/trompeloeil/docs/CookBook.md

 ```

 The [mock functions](reference.md/#mock_function) must be public for you to
-be able to sext [expectations](#setting_expectations) on them, but there is
+be able to set [expectations](#setting_expectations) on them, but there is
-nothig preventing a public function from implementing a private virtual function
+nothing preventing a public function from implementing a private virtual function
 in a base class.